logzio/logz-docs/_source/logzio_collections/_prometheus-sources/dotnet-custom.md

                 .Build();
 ```

-{% include log-shipping/listener-var.html %} For HTTPS communication use port 8053.
-For HTTP communication use port 8052.
+{% include log-shipping/listener-var.html %} For HTTPS communication, use port 8053.
+For HTTP communication, use port 8052.

 {% include metric-shipping/replace-metrics-token.html %}